mctechnologiesventures/cordova-plugin-health/README.md

 - filterOutUserInput: optional, if true, filters out user-entered activities (iOS only)
 - includeCalories: optional, used only for dataType "activity".
 When querying, for each activity, also the active calories (in kcal) will be added. ***Warning*** the app requires access to calories.active to be granted
 - includeDistance: optional, used only for dataType "activity".
 When querying, for each activity, also the distance, run or cycled, (in m) will be added. ***Warning*** the app requires access to distance to be granted
+- includeRoute: iOS only, optional, use only for dataType "activity".
+When querying, for each activity, also the route will be added. ***Warning*** the app requires access to workout_route to be granted.
+   - if true, the activity contains a field `route`, the route is an array of `{ lat: number, lng: number, alt: number, timestamp: Date }` objects.
+   - If the activity contains multiple routes (e.g. the workout was paused), these are concatenated in the same array.
+Therefore do not try to calculate the distance from the route, but use the distance field instead.
+- includeHeartRate: iOS only, optional, use only for dataType "activity".
+When querying, for each activity, also the heart rate will be added. ***Warning*** the app requires access to heart_rate to be granted
+   - if true, the activity contains a field `heartRate` with an array of `{ bpm: number, timestamp: Date }` objects.
 - successCallback: called if all OK, argument contains the result of the query in the form of an array of: { startDate: Date, endDate: Date, value: xxx, unit: 'xxx', sourceName: 'aaaa', sourceBundleId: 'bbbb' }
 - errorCallback: called if something went wrong, argument contains a textual description of the problem